Yumble Kids Meals Update | Shark Tank Season 10

 • Sharks: Bethenny Frankel

-As the sharks heard about the financial numbers and subscription model that the company uses, Kevin O’Leary decided to drop out of negotiations because he didn’t believe there was a way to make his money back.
-Mark Cuban believed that competition was going to be too difficult to overcome from larger companies like Amazon, so he also dropped out.
+As the sharks heard about the financial numbers and subscription model that the company uses, Kevin O’Leary decided to drop out of negotiations, because he ultimately didn’t believe there was a way to make his money back.

-Guest shark Bethenny Frankel decided to make an offer of $500.000 for 15% equity.
+However, guest shark Bethenny Frankel decided to make an offer of $500.000 for 15% equity.
 She wanted her role to be more of a spokesperson for the company rather than a strategic partner.
-Guest shark Rohan Oza and Lori Greiner also made an offer to the duo, offering $500,000 for 12% equity.

 You can find the other company updates from Season 10 here: